-The St. Louis Cardinals organization is one of the founding fathers of modern day professional baseball.
-Founded in 1882, the Cardinals franchise has had four different names in their history.
+The St. Louis Cardinals organization is one of the founding fathers of modern-day professional baseball.
+Founded in 1882, the Cardinals franchise has had four different names in its history.
 In their inaugural season of 1882, they were known as the St. Louis Brown Stockings.
 However this lasted just one season, and in their second season, their name was changed to the St. Louis Browns.
-This lasted until 1889, when they changed their name to the St. Louis Perfectos.
-This also lasted just one season, and n 1900, they became known as the St. Louis Cardinals.
-Unlike many of the older teams who have played in numerous building, the Cardinals have called just four buildings home in their long history.
+This lasted until 1889 when they changed their name to the St. Louis Perfectos.
+This also lasted just one season, and in 1900, they became known as the St. Louis Cardinals.
+Unlike many of the older teams who have played in numerous buildings, the Cardinals have called just four buildings home in their long history.
 From 1882 to 1892 they played in Sportsman's Park.
-From 1983-1920 they played at Robison Field.
+From 1983 to 1920 they played at Robison Field.
 In 1921 they moved back to Sportsman's Park.
 In 1966 they moved into Busch Stadium, and in 2005 they moved into the new Busch Stadium.

 The St. Louis Cardinals organization is baseball's equivalent of the Green Bay Packers of the NFL.
 The Cardinals are buried deep in tradition and mythology.
 It would take too long to list all of their accomplishments throughout their long history so summing it up is a better option.
 The Cardinals have won 19 National League Pennants in their history.
-They have also won 11 World Series Championships, the most recent being 2011.
-It was in the 2011 World Series that professional sports had perhaps its greatest father son moment ever.
+They have also won 11 World Series Championships, the most recent being in 2011.
+It was in the 2011 World Series that professional sports had perhaps its greatest father-son moment ever.
 In the bottom of the 11th inning in game six, David Freeze came to the plate with the bases empty.
-He hit a walk off home run to deep left center field.
+He hit a walk-off home run to deep left-center field.
 Why is this so special?
-20 years to the day earlier, in game six of the 1991 World Series, Minnesota Twins centerfielder Kirby Puckett hit a walk off home run to deep left center in the bottom of the 11th inning.
-Why is this a father son moment?
-Jack Buck called the 1991 walk off, and his son Joe Buck called the 2011 walk off.
-Joe even used the same words his father used in 1991, "we will see you tomorrow night".
+20 years to the day earlier, in game six of the 1991 World Series, Minnesota Twins center fielder Kirby Puckett hit a walk-off home run to deep left-center in the bottom of the 11th inning.
+Why is this a father-son moment?
+Jack Buck called the 1991 walk-off, and his son Joe Buck called the 2011 walk-off.
+Joe even used the same words his father used in 1991, "We will see you tomorrow night".
 In total, the Cardinals have 38 players and 7 managers in the hall of fame, soon to be 8 when Tony La Russa joins the hall of fame this summer.

 Cardinals Versus Cubs

 The Cardinals have made many rivals over the years.
 Their best rival is the Chicago Cubs, and the Cubs-Cardinals rivalry might be the best pure rivalry in baseball, and it pre-dates modern civilization.
-Known as the "Route 66 Rivalry" the Cardinals and Cubs began play 125 years ago, and they've been at each others throats ever since.
-The Cardinals and Cubs don't play each other again until after the All Star break.
+Known as the "Route 66 Rivalry" the Cardinals and Cubs began to play each other 125 years ago, and they have been rivals ever since.
+The Cardinals and Cubs don't play each other again until after the All-Star break.

 The Cardinals meanwhile have continued to win and win some more without Albert.
-Each season since Pujols left the Cardinals have won more games then they have lost.
-In fact, the last time the Cardinals finished under .500 was 2007 and the last time they won less than 70 games was 1995.
+Each season since Pujols left the Cardinals have won more games than they have lost.
+The last time the Cardinals finished under .500 was in 2007 and the last time they won less than 70 games was in 1995.
 There is a cause for concern though.
 They have missed the postseason in each of the last two seasons and their prospects for getting back there this year don’t look so good.
 Their bullpen has issues and that offense has come to a complete stop.
 They need to fix those issues if they want to play in October again.